docker/docs/engine/swarm/configs.md

 using.
 See [Rotate a config](configs.md#example-rotate-a-config) for a way to remove a config without disrupting running services.

-In order to update or roll back configs more easily, consider adding a version number or date to the config name.
+To update or roll back configs more easily, consider adding a version number or date to the config name.
 This is made easier by the ability to control the mount point of the config within a given container.